AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

   retry: 2
 ```

+#
 ##### In this section, deploy the application to the pre-production environment.
 Override the default configuration and use the specific image.
 Create the environment and deploy the job to this environment.
-We use a single long command instead of multiple short commands.

 ```bash
 deploy-to-pre-product: